Available for select engagements Bangalore, IN Co-Founder & CTO

 In Build

-Role: Co-Founder Focus: Middleware for AI
+Role: Co-Founder Focus: Applied AI, production-grade

 The sixteen years weren't wasted.
 Every layer of what I do now traces back to something learned in those roles.